MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/mya-for-admins.md

 * Users can opt in or out from the start.
 See [Opt out](../use/opt-out-of-mya.md) for details.
 * Users can opt out of the personal dashboard.
 See [Opt out of the dashboard](../use/dashboard-2.md#opt-out-of-the-myanalytics-dashboard) for details.
 * Users can opt out of email digests.
 See [Opt out of email digests](../use/email-digest-2.md#opt-out-of-email-digests) for details.
+* Users can opt out of the Insights Outlook add-in.
+See [Opt out of the Insights Outlook add-in](../use/add-in.md#opt-out-of-the-insights-outlook-add-in) for details.
-* Users can remove the Insights add-in.
-See [Remove the Insights add-in](../use/add-in.md#remove-the-insights-add-in-from-outlook) for details.
+* Users can remove the Insights Outlook add-in from the ribbon.
+See [Can I remove the Insights add-in from Outlook?](mya-faq.md#q2-can-i-remove-the-insights-add-in-from-outlook) for details.
 * Users can opt out of inline suggestions.
 See [Opt out of inline suggestions](../use/mya-notifications.md#opt-out-of-inline-suggestions) for details.

 ## Data privacy